Fame (1786 ship): Slave ship (1796–1804)

 In 1796 Fame sailed on the first of three voyages transporting enslaved people.

 1st voyage transporting enslaved people (1796–1797): Captain Robert Bennett acquired a letter of marque on 20 October 1796.
 He sailed from Liverpool on 26 October, bound for Bonny Island.
-In 1796, 103 vessels sailed from English ports, bound for Africa an the trade in enslaved people; 94 of these vessels sailed from Liverpool.
+In 1796, 103 vessels sailed from English ports, bound for Africa and the trade in enslaved people; 94 of these vessels sailed from Liverpool.

 On 25 November, as she sailed to acquire captives, Fame recaptured Bernard.
 Bernard had been sailing from Demerara to Bremen with a cargo of coffee and cotton for Messrs Neilsen and Heathcote when a French frigate and a brig had captured her.
 After Fame recaptured Bernard, Bernard sailed to Swansea.
 Fame stopped at Barbados, and arrived at Kingston, Jamaica, on 21 June 1797 with 480 captives.
 She sailed from Kingston on 26 July and arrived back at Liverpool on 18 October.
 She had left Liverpool with 42 crew members and she suffered five crew deaths on her voyage.

 Mercantile voyage (1798–1799): Captain Thomas Atkinson acquired a letter of marque on 5 March 1798.
 He sailed Fame to Grenada via Madeira.
 On 29 March 1799 LL reported that Fame, Atkinson, master, had been sailing from Demerara to Liverpool when she had put into St Vincents.

 2nd voyage transporting enslaved people (1800–1802): Captain Owen Pritchard acquired a letter of marque on 21 July 1800.
 He sailed from Liverpool on 8 August.
-In 1800, 133 vessels sailed from English ports, bound for Africa an the trade in enslaved people; 122 of these vessels sailed from Liverpool.
+In 1800, 133 vessels sailed from English ports, bound for Africa and the trade in enslaved people; 122 of these vessels sailed from Liverpool.

 Fame acquired captives at Calabar.
 Captain Pritchard died on 14 February 1801.
 Captain John Campbell replaced Pritchard.
 Fame arrived at Trinidad on 12 October.
 She arrived back at Liverpool on 18 January 1802.
 She had left Liverpool with 42 crew members and suffered 12 crew deaths during the voyage.

 3rd voyage transporting enslaved people (1803–1804): Captain Richard Davidson acquired a letter of marque on 8 October 1803.
 He sailed from Liverpool on 16 November 1803.
-In 1803, 99 vessels sailed from English ports, bound for Africa an the trade in enslaved people; 83 of these vessels sailed from Liverpool.
+In 1803, 99 vessels sailed from English ports, bound for Africa and the trade in enslaved people; 83 of these vessels sailed from Liverpool.